-You may feel nervous about giving your baby a bath to begin with so you might want to try topping and tailing them.
-This is a way of washing your little one without putting them in the bath.
-In this article we guide you step-by-step through how to top and tail your baby.
+You may feel nervous about giving your baby a bath to begin with so you could try washing them by topping and tailing them.
+Here's a guide on how to do it.

 Topping and tailing your baby involves using bowls of warm water to wash them.
 It’s a good way to make sure your baby is clean and dry without having to worry about putting them in a bath.